mdeeds/pinch-take/README.md

 2.  **Click** Click the microphone to wake the monkey.
 2.  **Speak Naturally:** Say "Monkey" followed by a command or question.
 3.  **Create Your Masterpiece.**

+## Next steps

+We only record in mono.
+I have my bass drum and hi-hats on different channels.
+We probably just need to record in stereo.

+The engineer is too chatty.
+Also, they seem to think we record all parts in a single take.
+Maybe we should always send the recorded take back to the engineer for context.